anbox-cloud/discourse-docs/howto/stream/web-client.md

 <div id="anbox-stream"></div>
 ```

-> **Note:** Make sure events can reach this element, otherwise controls will not work.
+[note type="information" status="Note"]Make sure events can reach this element, otherwise controls will not work.[/note]

 The default behavior of the video is to fill the maximum space given by this element while keeping aspect ratio intact.